DevHedronYT/GameDev/Python-GameDev/Maths-for-GameDev/README.md

 ## About the Program:
-A small simple program made for explaining Maths using Pygame and Python.
+A Small Simple Program Made for Explaining Maths using Pygame and Python.

 ## Downloading the Program:
 Download the .zip file. unzip it and extract all the items and then get the requirements and run the game